awiggs/chip-gr8/docsource/pages/docs.md

 ).go()
 ```

 Our AI is not very good, but we can easily make it better just by running multiple random AI agents and picking the best one.
-Let’s start by creating 100 vm instances.
+Let’s start by creating 100 VM instances.

 ```lang:python-readonly
 while not vms.done():